CyrilRonseaux/sw-fantasy-addons/README.md

 Note: The Fantasy Add-on modules for Foundry do not use the Premium Content system by Foundry.
 So, the modules can't be auto-discovered or installed by Foundry.
 You have to unzip by yourself in your installation.
 After you bought the module from Drivethru, you should be able to download a zip file.
 The zip name references the module (e.g. gg-faw for Fighter & Warlords) and the version (e.g. 2.0.0).

+### Requirements

+* FoundryVTT version 11
+* SWADE system version 3.2.0 or higher
+* (optional) SWADE Core Ruleset Premium Module 3.2.0 or higher
+* (optional) SWADE Fantasy Companion 1.1.0 or higher

+The premimum modules are optional.
+If you don't have them, the Fantasy Add-ons modules won't break.
+However, some descriptions in Edges and Journals of the Fantasy Add-ons modules have links to contents from the Premium modules.

 ### Local Installation

 * Go to your Foundry installation